 Keep scrolling to check out the top 10 ranked colleges and universities in the New England area for Animal Science majors.
 Our ranking methodology includes variables such as overall quality, program accreditation, typical earnings of graduates, and more.

 It's difficult to beat University of Connecticut if you wish to study Animal Science.
-Students who graduate from the animal science program make an average of $34,209 in the first five years of their career and $57,190 after their first five years of their career.
+In addition to its bachelor's programs, University of Connecticut offers graduate degrees in Animal Science.
 The area of Storrs, Connecticut, is wonderful for students who favor a quieter, suburban place.

 Any student pursuing a degree in Animal Science has to check out University of Massachusetts Amherst.
 University of Massachusetts Amherst offers graduate degrees in animal science for those interested in an advanced degree.
 This school is among the largest schools in Massachusetts.

 It's hard to beat University of Vermont if you want to pursue Animal Science as a major.
 In addition to its bachelor's programs, University of Vermont offers graduate degrees in Animal Science.
 The setting in an important urban center is great for students seeking ample opportunities for networking, adventure, and exploration.

 University of Rhode Island is a good decision for students pursuing an Animal Science degree.
-In addition to its bachelor's programs, University of Rhode Island offers graduate degrees in Animal Science.
+Grads of the animal science program report average early career earnings of $31,451 and mid-career earnings of $55,311.
 This school is located in the suburban area of Kingston, Rhode Island, close to shops and other entertainment.

 Any student who is interested in Animal Science has to check out University of Maine.
-University of Maine offers graduate degrees in animal science for those interested in an advanced degree.
 The specific location of Orono, Maine, is nice for college students who like a quieter, suburban spot.